denten-books/plain-text/main.md

 perhaps of civilization itself).
 I find that reading unacceptable, (1) because it is depressing and (2) because it smacks of historical exceptionalism.
-I strongly suspect that humanity's potential for innovation and creativity has remained relatively stable.
+I strongly suspect that humanity's potential for innovation and creativity has remained relatively stable through history.
 The material conditions for creative expression may change (as in the times of political oppression, pestilence, or war), where the spirit endures.

 The second, much more palatable (and likely) explanation would question the very definitions of literary reading.
 Consider the possibility of online or digital literature that evolves according to a logic of its own, where previous ideas of "genre" or "literary movements" no longer apply.
-To restrict literary reading to "novels, short stories, plays, and poetry" is to deny some measure of litirariness to song-writing, computer game making, and software design, and, in an obvious way, to non-fiction or, let's say, to long stories of arbitrary length.
+To restrict literary reading to "novels, short stories, plays, and poetry" is to deny some measure of literariness to song-writing, computer game making, software design, and, in an obvious way, to non-fiction or, let's say, to long stories of arbitrary length.
 Imagine, for example, excluding reality television from the survey on television habits, because the genre does not confirm to some normative sense of what television should be.
 Do the survey makers consider literature as a medium, like television, or a grab-bag of "serious genres" like comedy and drama?
 As it turns out: both.
 The authors of the report concede the point in sometimes classifying readers by the number of books read in any genre, effectively equating literature with "books [@NEA2004]."
 But even that concession confuses form with function.
 What if "reading a book" begins to involve something other than moving one's eyes from left to right over sequentially numbered blocks of text?
 Or what if books were more like pills, or